LedgerHQ/ledger-app-tester/README.md

 - `build_all.yml`: Build all available Apps.
 - `scan_all.yml`: Scan build all available Apps.
 - `test_all.yml`: Test (with _ragger_ framework) all available Apps.
+- `check_all.yml`: Run the Guideline Enforcer on all available Apps.

 They are triggered on the following conditions: